Fates-List/lynx/api-docs/endpoints/bot-actions.md

 ## Delete Bot
 ### DELETE `https://api.fateslist.xyz`/users/{user_id}/bots/{bot_id}

+Deletes a bot.

+You **must** be main owner of the bot to use this endpoint.

 **Path Parameters**

 - **user_id** => i64 [default/example = 0]
 - **bot_id** => i64 [default/example = 0]